18 Africa in the World

 In considering these findings, it is essential to recognise the benefits that accrue to the US (and Europe) as the historical ‘system makers’ and, therefore, ‘privilege takers’ of the current global order.
 This group of industrialised, rich countries shares several core values (such as a market-based economy, democracy and human rights) and various cultural traits.
 The North Atlantic powers have dominated world affairs since the Industrial Revolution and have shaped today's rules, norms and values to determine inter-state relations in their interests.

-The current configuration comes with significant penalties for those on the margins of the system makers, including for Africa, practically reflected in voting rights in important institutions such as the IMF and the World Bank, on the UN Security Council and punitive risk ratings from Western-based credit agencies, among others.
+The current configuration already comes with significant penalties for those on the margins of the system makers, including for Africa, practically reflected in limited voting rights in important institutions such as the IMF and the World Bank, on the UN Security Council and punitive risk ratings from Western-based credit agencies, among others.
+Given its historical scepticism of multilateralism, reform such as a revision of voting rights within the key institutions at the heart of the international financial system or expansion of the UN Security Council to allow for the inclusion of African countries as permanent members with a populist US president in the White House is unlikely.

-The rise of Asia is reshaping global relations.
+At the heart of geopoltical change is the rise of Asia which is reshaping global relations.
 Beyond its growing economic heft, East and South-East Asia has a larger population than any other region.
 It is increasingly interconnected through efforts such as China’s Belt and Road Initiative.
 Still, the region does not have the associated political superstructure, alliances or shared values to translate its growing economic heft into coherent power potential.

 Other regions and groups such as Latin America and the Caribbean, Oceania, and the Middle East (including Turkiye) each constitute less than 5% of global GDP, except for Latin America and the Caribbean, which have a share of almost 7%.
 However, that portion will decline to below 5% by 2043.
 Many countries may consider themselves a bishop or a castle (rook) in the global chess game, but most are plodding pawns.

-Whereas the West will continue to dominate in many aspects of material and soft power calculations, the picture is also a growing divide opening up with the Global South.
+Whereas the West will continue to dominate in many aspects of material and soft power calculations, the picture is a growing divide opening up with the Global South even with the potential of a new global partnership - this time between the US and China.

 Against the background outlined above, we next consider Africa’s place and power in the international arena.